jcvl92/DingusGamingUnturnedPlugin/README.md

       * This works by replacing Steam Groups with fake Steam Groups generated for each party.
 Therefore, Steam Groups do not work with this feature.
 * Schedulable events
   * Server tips every 5 minutes.
-    * These are hardcoded in the TipsEvent class because I hadn't gotten around to reading them in from a file.
+    * These are hard coded in the TipsEvent class because I hadn't gotten around to reading them in from a file.
   * **Arena Event every 30 minutes.**
     * Players' complete states(skill/experience levels, inventory, current survival stats) are saved and cleared.
 Then they are all teleported to a random location in the Arena location pool.
 They are given katanas and a bunch of pistols are dropped in the middle of the Arena location(these items are configurable).
 There is a 3 second timer before players appear to each other.
 Arena lasts 1 minute(configurable).
 At the end of Arena, everyone's kills/deaths/rank is reported to them, and their states are completely restored.
     * The benefit of arena is that it allows players to farm a good amount of credits every 30 minutes.
     * If a lot of players are on the server(more than ~16) then players will timeout when the arena begins/ends.
 So the server timeout needs to be increased(I just maxed it out on my server).
-    * Even with the controls in place, the Unturned code base is so unreliable that Arena will never be stable without seriously comprimising it's funcationality.
+    * Even with the controls in place, the Unturned code base is so unreliable that Arena will never be stable without seriously compromising it's functionality.